-Zika is establishing a foothold in the Commonwealth of Puerto Rico, which has ongoing transmission of the virus and spread is projected to increase, the Centers for Disease Control and Prevention reports.
+Zika is establishing a foothold in the Commonwealth of Puerto Rico, which has ongoing transmission of the virus and spread is projected to increase, the CDC reports.

-The CDC recently reported 30 confirmed cases in Puerto Rico, only one of which was travel-related.
-Because the most common mosquito vector of Zika , Aedes aegypti, is present throughout Puerto Rico, the virus is expected to continue to spread throughout the island, putting at risk the 3.5 million residents and some 43,000 pregnant women annually.
+The CDC recently reported 30 confirmed cases in Puerto Rico, only one of which was travel-related.1 Because the most common mosquito vector of Zika virus, Aedes aegypti, is present throughout Puerto Rico, Zika virus is expected to continue to spread throughout the island.
 Past spread of two other mosquito-borne viruses, dengue and chikungunya, do not bode well for containing Zika in Puerto Rico as well as the U.S. Virgin Islands and American Samoa.

 “There have been case reports of local transmission in all three territories,” CDC director Tom Frieden, MD, MPH, said in recent Congressional testimony.
 “Furthermore, recent outbreaks of mosquito-borne dengue and chikungunya suggest that Zika virus may spread widely in those areas.
 We need to be fully prepared, especially as the spring and summer months arrive.
 We are particularly concerned about Puerto Rico and the U.S. territories that may experience substantial spread of Zika.
 For comparison, more than 80% of adults in Puerto Rico have been infected with at least one strain of dengue, and about a quarter have been infected with the more recently introduced chikungunya virus.”